 “My fondest memories were performing.
 I looked forward to every parent weekend show, with the New Horizons choir and dance performance,” she shared.
 “I felt so alive and free.
 I loved, loved, loved it.
 It never felt annoying or like work—it’s how I know I was meant to be in the arts.”

-After arriving at MHS in 1995 as a seventh grader, Jocelyn became heavily involved in the Visual and Performing Arts Program (VPA).
+After arriving at MHS in 1995 as a seventh-grader, Jocelyn became heavily involved in the Visual and Performing Arts Program (VPA).
 Throughout her time on campus, she participated in dance, varsity choir, gospel choir, New Horizons choir, and theater.
-She also was a cheerleader, participating on the competition cheer squad for one year.
+She also was a cheerleader, participating in the competition cheer squad for one year.

 Among her many MHS memories, Jocelyn points to one project she’s never forgotten.

 “There was one year, when I was a junior, I went with MHS to an International Talent Support (ITS) competition where we did a super creative seven minute showcase version of ‘The Lion King.’
 It was unique in that the cast was comprised of students from different departments of the VPA program, and we made all of our costumes and performed the whole thing in blacklight,” Jocelyn recalled.
 “We all knew it was cool, but the reaction we received when we performed was magical.
 The audiences applauded for 10 minutes straight, and we were all so overwhelmed with emotion.
 I will never forget that feeling.
 It was one I didn’t have again until my opening night on Broadway.”